 - Most Zoom users typically switch to the unified communications plan from Zoom Meetings because they need more advanced business phone system capabilities.
 Therefore, the team collaboration features Zoom offers are generally the biggest draw.

-- Zoom does offer its phone system as low as $10/mo.
+- Zoom does offer its business phone system as low as $10/mo.
 However, it is a metered plan and does not offer unlimited calling.

 - Zoom is a no-brainer if you already use and love Zoom for video conferencing